AMBERLEE GREEN

 RESEARCH INTERESTS

-• Visibility of black women in illustration and modern art
+• Representation of black women in illustration and creative industries

 • Big Data in psychiatry and healthcare